uocybersec/tuprware-node/README.md

 <br>

 ## Installation:
-1. Challenges are should be stored in `/tmp/uoctf-challenges/`
-2. Run the `setup.sh` script to install dependencies
+1. Run `./setup.sh` to install dependencies and set up the machine as a Tuprware node.
-3. To start the application from here on out, run the `start_node.sh` script.
+2. To start the application from here on out, run `./start_node.sh`.

 <br>